-Our Company, our Directors and the BRLM accept no responsibility for statements made otherwise than in this Red Herring Prospectus or in the advertisements or any other material issued by or at our Company's instance and anyone placing reliance on any other source of information, including our Company's website www.umaexports.net or the respective websites of our Promoter Group or an affiliate of our Company would be doing so at his or her own risk.
+Our Company, our Directors and the BRLM accept no responsibility for statements made otherwise than in the Red Herring Prospectus and in this Prospectus or in the advertisements or any other material issued by or at our Company's instance and anyone placing reliance on any other source of information, including our Company's website www.umaexports.net or the respective websites of our Promoter Group or an affiliate of our Company would be doing so at his or her own risk.

-The BRLM accepts no responsibility, save to the limited extent as provided in the Issue Agreement and the Underwriting Agreement to be enter entered into between the Underwriters and our Company.
+The BRLM accepts no responsibility, save to the limited extent as provided in the Issue Agreement and the Underwriting Agreement to be enter entered into between the Underwriter and our Company.